kentik/ktranslate/CONTRIBUTING.md

 ## Pull Requests

 Every pull request is appreciated!
 No matter if it is a typo, documentation, instructions, or code we welcome every pull request.
-If it is a significant feature ore refactor, please open an issue to discuss before spending time on the change to ensure that the maintainers are in agreement on the direction.
+If it is a significant feature or refactor, please open an issue to discuss before spending time on the change to ensure that the maintainers are in agreement on the direction.

 ## Connect